 Sets the characters used for lines in tables.
-If set to ascii the characters '-', '|', and '+' for single-width lines and '=' and '#' for double-width lines are used.
-If set to unicode then Unicode box drawing characters will be used.
+If set to ascii, output uses use the characters '-', '|', and '+' for single-width lines and '=' and '#' for double-width lines.
+If set to unicode then, output uses Unicode box drawing characters.
 The default is unicode if the locale's character encoding is "UTF-8" or ascii otherwise.